Integration on the Surreals: Transseries, Borel summation and Borel summable subspaces of transseries

 \subsection{Differentiation of transseries}

-Differentiation of transseries is defined by induction on the transseries height, as termwise differentiation.
+$\mathbb{T}$ is closed under differentiation, where differentiation of transseries is defined by induction on transseries height as termwise differentiation \cite{DMM, Joris, Book, Ecalle1a}.
 It is shown in \cite{Book} that the termwise differentiation of a transseries is convergent in the transseries topology.